faheel/CodeChef/README.md

-# CodeChef_Problems
+# About
-Solutions to several problems on CodeChef, in C++
+This repo contains my solutions to many of the problems on CodeChef (https://www.codechef.com/), in C++.